|

 Haldir scanned the assembled crowd.
 There was no sign of the

 Reeves son.
-I will give him five more minutes, he
+I will give him a little longer, he decided.

-The boy emerged from the shadows a moment later, leading a sturdy
+A moment later, the boy emerged from the shadows, leading a sturdy

-cannot allow you to come with us, Master Arador, he said,
+Haldir sighed.
+I cannot allow you to come with us, Master

-about the dark people than anyone else in Middle Earthhalf
+know more about the dark people than anyone else in Middle-earthhalf

 the people here still pretend they do not exist.
 He frowned.